Amitriptyline

 Can I take painkillers with these tablets?

 Generally, it is safe to take paracetamol with amitriptyline for standard relief.
-If you need something stronger, always consult a professional about what painkillers can i take with amitriptyline to avoid potential drug interactions.
+For stronger medications, it is important to check for potential drug interactions.

 Can the drug cause dependency or withdrawal?

 Although it is not addictive, sudden discontinuation can cause amitriptyline withdrawal symptoms.
-For this reason, you must always taper the dose under medical guidance rather than stopping abruptly.
+For this reason, it is necessary to taper the dose rather than stopping abruptly.

 General FAQ